Deploying Webroot begins with activating your trial within Pulseway from the Antivirus-License page.

 Webroot Global Site Manager

-Once the email arrives login to your Webroot Global Site Manager (Webroot Global Site Manager link and the automatically generated password are included in the email).
-Fill in the registration form and press “Confirm” button.
+Once the email arrives login to your Webroot Management Console (Webroot Management Console link and the automatically generated password are included in the email).
+Complete the registration process.

 Press “Add Site” button and follow the steps.

-Press Finish button.
-Once the Site is created get the Site Key Code.
-You will need this Site Key Code when deploying the Pulseway Antivirus Webroot Engine.
+Once the Site is created, you can get the Site Keycode.
+You will need this Keycode when deploying Webroot to your endpoints within Pulseway.

 Deploying Webroot Clients

-From the Agent Status page (Pulseway Web App), you get to view the status of the Antivirus add-on on your monitored systems.
-You can refine your search to include systems part of a scope, systems that contain a tag, systems that are in a group or systems that contain the search text in their names or you can select the Antivirus engine.
+From the Agent Status page in Pulseway, you get to view the status of the Antivirus add-on on your monitored systems.
+You can refine your search to include systems part of a scope, systems that contain a tag, systems that are in a group or systems that contain the search text in their name or you can select the Antivirus engine.

-Select the Webroot engine, enter the Site Key Code and press Install.
+Click the “Actions” button then click on the “Install” button from the dropdown.
+Select Webroot, enter the Site Key Code and press Install.

 Running Commands on Webroot

-After the clients are installed you can start sending commands.
+After Webroot is installed, you can start sending commands.

-“Uninstall” – uninstall the Pulseway Antivirus Webroot engine.
+· “Uninstall” – uninstall Webroot from the endpoint

 All commands can also be sent in bulk to the filtered list of systems.

-When the Pulseway Antivirus detects a threat, a notification containing the threat details will be sent.
+When Webroot detects a threat, a notification containing the threat details will be sent.

 Managing threat detections

-When the Pulseway Antivirus detects a threat, the status will be updated with the “Infected” state.
+When Webroot detects a threat, the status will be updated with the “Infected” state on Pulseway.

 You can remove the detected threats by running the “Clean up” command.

-Details of the detected threats can be seen on the History page.
+Details of the detected threats can be seen when you click on the "Active Threat" link in the "Antivirus > Events" screen of Pulseway.